-The finished makeups will be paraded on the Main Stage at 4.30pm, when prizes for the Best Newcomer and Best Overall Makeup will be awarded.
+The finished makeups will be paraded on the Main Stage at 4.30pm, when the prize for the Best Overall Makeup and potentially Best Newcomer will be awarded.
 The prizes are fantastic bundles of makeup kit products from our generous Exhibitors.

 Good luck all!

 Begona is a freelance artist with focus on SFX makeup and character design.
 She studied at the University of Seville, Winchester School of Art and the University of Arts London.
 She has also studied at Cinema Makeup School in LA; most recently sculpture with Tom Hester, and in 2018 was given finalist awards in their Legends of Creature Design and Ve Neill Scholarship contests.